namitjuneja/dotfiles/README.md

 -
   - When setting up a new machine create a Screenshots folder in the Pictures folder for scrot keybinding to work. `mkdir ~/Pictures/Screenshots`
   - Pin the folder for ease
+  - `mkdir ~/Pictures/wallpapers/3440x1440` replace the folder name with the screen's resolution.
+All randomized wallpapers will be picked from this folder
  ---
 ### TODO: